DlafCreative/docker/README.md

-# I2R Docker environment
+# DF Docker environment
-This repository provides docker images to setup with ease development environments needed for developing the I2R projects.
+This repository provides docker images to setup with ease development environments needed for developing the DlafCreative projects.
 To deploy and run it, you will need Docker and Docker Compose.
 Follow the instructions below, depending on your OS.

 ## Installing Docker